san-zrl/chess_openings/README.md

 data set on all games that have been played between Jan 2013 until today at the [Lichess.org open database](https://database.lichess.org/).
 At the time of writing, this data comprises almost 1.5TB.
-The data is split into files per month that stored as compressed PGN.
+The data is split into files per month that iare stored in compressed PGN format.
 PGN data provides metadata on the games, the moves made in the games plus timing and scoring information.
 It is tailored for chess engines to replay and analyze games.
 In our example, we only need the game metadata.